sugarlabs/musicblocks/js/utils/README.md

 ### How themes work in Music Blocks

-1. When the page loads for the first time, the default theme of light mode is used. (because no themePreference has been set yet)
+1. When the page loads for the first time, the default theme of light mode is used.

-2. When you choose a theme, an Object stores inside the localStorage called themePreference.
+2. When you choose a theme, an object stores inside the localStorage called themePreference.

-3. As of now, all the styling of Music Blocks happens at the time of loading.
-So we will simply load the page.
+3. As of now, all styling of Music Blocks happens at the time of loading.
+When we change themes, we reload the page.

-4. The stylings on the main page happen due to two things:
+4. Most of the Music Blocks theme styles are defined in two places:

     1. css/themes.css
     2. js/utils/platformstyle.js

-5. the styling on the planet page happens due to one file
+5. The Plant theme styles are defined in:

     1. planet/css/planetThemes.css